NewsIn Focus

 Overall the Inspector General found the City issued $312,555.86 in "Permission Leave" pay.

-Another finding that alarmed the Inspector General was a situation in which two city employees allegedly were paid more than $53,000 beyond their departure date.
+Another finding alarming the Inspector General was a situation in which two city employees allegedly were paid more than $53,000 beyond their departure date.

-The City does not appear to address this last point in their response.
+The City doesn't appear to address this last point in their response.

 They did, however, defend their leave procedures likening them to severance pay commonly used across the professional world.

-The City says they in no way discriminate in granting leave requests.
+The City insists they don't discriminate in approving leave requests.

 "Administrative leave is, without question, granted equitably across the entire City workforce," their response reads."That use of discretion is paramount and other employment matters in such a way that protects the integrity of operations and ensures the most efficient use of City resources."

-While the City appeared to disagree with the Inspector General's interpretation of what actually transpired, they did agree to review its administrative leave process to ensure fairness and equability.
+While the City seems to disagree with the Inspector General's interpretation of what actually transpired, they did agree to review the administrative leave process to ensure fairness and equability.